 - Threatened & Endangered Species Pages*

-Participants are responsible for knowing the following Learning Objectives for each of these aquatic animals: 1.b.1 (including calls), 1.b.2, 1.b.3, 1.b.4, 2.c
+Participants are responsible for knowing the following Learning Objectives for each of the quatic animals listed on Aquatics ID 2025: 1.b.1 (including calls), 1.b.2, 1.b.3, 1.b.4, 2.c

 9. Pennsylvania Field Guide to Aquatic Invasive Species (AIS) – PA Sea Grant